visforvali/ws297y/discord.md

 For precise control over each channel's notifications, regardless of server-wide settings, you may want to do the following:

 - **Notification Override**: Right-click the channel you want to customize and choose your notification preferences: All (for every message); Mentions (only when you're @); Nothing (disable all notifications); Mute (silence everything, including @mentions).
-- **Channel/Thread/DM Muting**: To mute channels and threads—i.e., silence notifications for them—right-click the name of the channel or thread, hover over Mute, then select the appropriate option.
+- **Channel/Thread/DM Muting**: To mute channels and threads &mdash; i.e., silence notifications for them &mdash; right-click the name of the channel or thread, hover over Mute, then select the appropriate option.
 To mute DMs with a specific user, open your DM history by clicking the upper-left Discord icon, right-click the user's display name, hover over Mute, then select the appropriate option.

 # What's Where